localstack/snowflake-docs/content/en/user-guide/integrations/dbt/index.md

 4. **Modularity**: Break down complex transformations into smaller, reusable models

 {{< alert type="info" >}}
-It's a good practice to always test your dbt models locally with the Snowflake emulator before deploying to production to save time and resources.
+It's a good practice to always test your dbt models locally with the Snowflake emulator before deploying to production, to save time and resources.
 {{< /alert >}}